When Does Confidence-Based Cascade Deferral Suffice?: Calibration Analysis

 To further study the performance of confidence-based deferral, Figure \ref{fig:m0w_m1r_chow} presents \emph{calibration plots}~\citep{Niculescu-Mizil:2005,Guo:2017}.
 These ideally visualise $\Pr( y \neq h^{(1)}( x ) \land y = h^{(2)}( x ) \mid x \in \mathscr{X}_q )$ for $q \in [ 0, 1 ]$, where $\mathscr{X}_q \defEq \{ x \in \mathscr{X} \colon \max_{y'} p^{(1)}_{y'}( x ) = q \}$ is the set of samples where model 1's confidence equals $q$.
 In practice, we discretise $q$ into $10$ buckets.

-These plots reveal that, as expected, model 1's confidence may be a poor predictor of when model 1 is wrong but model 2 is right: indeed, it systematically \emph{over-estimates} this probability, and thus may result in erroneously forwarding samples to the second model.
-This suggests using post-hoc estimates of when model 1 is wrong, but model 2 is right.
+These plots reveal that, as expected, the confidence of $h^{(1)}$ may be a poor predictor of when $h^{(1)}$ is wrong but $h^{(2)}$ is right: indeed, it systematically \emph{over-estimates} this probability, and thus may result in erroneously forwarding samples to the second model.
+This suggests using post-hoc estimates of when $h^{(1)}$ is wrong, but $h^{(2)}$ is right.

 We remark here that in a different context,~\citet{narayan2022} showed that certain cascades of pre-trained language models may be amenable to confidence-based deferral: the confidence of the small model can predict samples where the small model is wrong, but the large model is correct.
 In this work, we focus on image classification settings.
 Generalising our analysis to natural langauge processing models will be an interesting topic for future study.